-Gini has over 30 years of gardening experience in urban and country settings.
+Gini has over 40 years of gardening experience in urban and country settings.
 She graduated from Michigan State University with a Bachelor of Science degree in Forestry, and earned a diploma in Landscape Design from the University of Guelph.
-Gini is an active Master Gardener, volunteering with Master Gardeners of Ontario for over fifteen years, as well as being a member of several local garden societies.
-Her primary interests are expanding the use of native plants in the urban landscape, incorporation of vegetables and herbs in ornamental gardens and the development of creative solutions for landscape problems.
+Gini is an active Master Gardener, volunteering with Master Gardeners of Ontario for twenty years.
+Her primary interests include growing vegetables and herbs, including incorporation of them into ornamental gardens, and expanding the use of native plants in the urban landscape.
+Additionally, she enjoys utilizing her design background in the development of creative solutions for landscape problems.

 Tracey has been with the Durham Master Gardeners since 2012 and continues to upgrade her horticultural and design skills through seminars and online courses with the University of Guelph.
 Until recently she ran a residential garden coaching and landscape design business in Durham Region but has retired in order to focus on designing and building a new native garden on the Eastern Shore of Nova Scotia.